Monstah/Monstah.github.io/_posts/2020-7-25-Friendzone.md

 Have read/write access to "Development" share.
 Taking note of the comment in the "Files" share "/etc/Files"

-Running nmap to confirm location of the "Development" share on the machine `nmap --script smb-enum-shares -p139 10.10.10.123`<br>
+Running nmap to confirm location of the "Development" share on the machine<br>
+`nmap --script smb-enum-shares -p139 10.10.10.123`<br>
 ![](\images\htb\friendzone\2.png)<br><br>